openproblems-bio/openproblems/CONTRIBUTING.md

     ├── metrics                Label projection metric components.
     ├── resources_scripts      The scripts needed to run the benchmark.
     ├── resources_test_scripts The scripts needed to generate the test resources (which are needed for unit testing).
-    ├── split_dataset          A component that masks a common dataset for use in the benchmark └── workflows              The benchmarking workflow.
+    ├── process_dataset        A component that masks a common dataset for use in the benchmark └── workflows              The benchmarking workflow.

 Detailed overview of the `src/datasets` folder: